-Located about 100 miles from San Diego along County Route S-2 you will find this secluded hot springs and campground.
+You will find this secluded hot springs and campground located about 100 miles from San Diego along County Route S-2.
 The Kumeyaay Indians were some of the first visitors to the springs at what is now call Agua Caliente (“hot water” in Spanish.)
-Spanish explorer Juan de Anza was the first European to visit the area, in 1775.
+Spanish explorer Juan de Anza was the first European to visit the area in 1775.
 In more recent times, the springs at Agua Caliente were used by pioneers, soldiers, and prospectors.

 Hot Spring Pools